VirtusLab/git-machete/docs/blog-1/blog-1.md

-If you'd like to quickly recreate this repository state on your local machine, you can use [this handy script (link)](https://raw.githubusercontent.com/VirtusLab/git-machete/copy-docs/docs/blog-1/sandbox-setup.sh),
+If you'd like to quickly recreate this repository state on your local machine, you can use [this handy script (link)](https://raw.githubusercontent.com/VirtusLab/git-machete/copy-docs/docs/blog-1/sandbox-setup.sh), which will set it up in `machete-sandbox` directory in your home folder.

 Now the problem: how to quickly check which of the branches are in sync with their parent (aka upstream) branches?